pariangolchin/MMNET_TEAM10_2015/README.txt

 6. How to run
 ------------------------------------------------------
 	Before running the scripts please read also the following chapters.
-	We assume you are using a Linux system, in other OS the procedure should be very similar.
+	We assume you are using a Linux system;
-	Briefly to run the main script, go in the src folder of the project and type this command:
+	briefly to run the main script, go in the src folder of the project and type this command:

 	[RADAR APPLICATION] | perl ./userProfile.pl [SETTING-FILE]